Package for unbinned likelihood analysis of physics data

 OPTION A: I only want to do an analysis, and trust the under-the-hood code

 In that case:

 The entire package can simply be pip installed, and this will automatically install all dependencies.

 OPTION B: Actually, I want to see the backend code myself.
 Maybe I want to contribute to it!

-Now you will need one extra line of code:
+Now you will need a couple of extra code lines: